 Don't remove the turkey from the oven!
 Just reduce the heat.

 Cook the turkey at 250°F for 20 additional minutes for each pound.
 No basting is necessary.
 You start counting the 20 minutes per pound immediately when you turn the oven down to 250°.
 You don't wait until the oven has cooled down to start the timing for the second phase.
+You can either let the turkey uncovered or covered for the second slow cooking phase.
+The skin will get crispier if you uncover it.
+If you want to cover it wait about 15 minutes after reducing the heat and then put the lid on the roasting pan.

 Critical Note: Avoid opening the oven to "check on the turkey"!
 This is a tough one for most people because you're worried.
 However, every time you open the oven you lose heat.
 And it can take a long time to reheat when it's set to a low temperature.
 This can drastically affect the slow-cook cooking time.